CWTSLeiden/networkanalysis/README.md

 ```

 The file `clusters.txt` shows that two clusters have been identified.
-The first column in `clusters.txt` indicates a node, and the second column indicates the cluster to which the node belongs.
+The first column in the file represents a node, and the second column represents the cluster to which the node belongs.
 Cluster 0 includes nodes 0, 1, and 2.
 Cluster 1 includes nodes 3, 4, and 5.